jamessann/jamessann.com/content/posts/top-5-tv-of-2020/index.md

 <h2>4.
 The Mandalorian (Season 2)</h2>
 <h4><em>Disney+</em></h4>

-<p>The Mandalorian season one made its way into my Top 5 last year but I think season two improves upon it in every way.
+<p><em>The Mandalorian</em> season one made its way into my Top 5 last year but I think season two improves upon it in every way.
 This season felt more action-packed yet still maintained that episodic comic-book sense of what made the original <em>Star Wars</em> trilogy so legendary.
 The pacing is spot on, the characters are interesting, and of course, that ending was incredible.
 I'm unsure how many spin-off's I'll watch from Disney but I'll be sticking with <em>The Mandalorian</em> indefinitely if it keeps this up.</p>

 <span class="button">
     <a href="https://www.youtube.com/watch?v=eW7Twd85m2g">